Teri H. Ross

-The program trains the modern phlebotomist to perform venipuncture and capillary punctures.
+The program prepares the modern phlebotomist to perform venipuncture and capillary punctures.
 Topics include medical terminology, laboratory safety, basic anatomy and physiology, infectious diseases, and medicolegal issues of phlebotomy.
-A minimum of forty hours of supervised clinical experience is provided at Loma Linda University Medical Center and other medical affiliates, allowing participants to achieve proficiency in the health-care setting.
+A minimum of 40 hours of supervised clinical experience is provided at Loma Linda University Medical Center and other medical affiliates, enabling participants to achieve proficiency in the health-care setting.

-Financial aid is NOT available to students registered in school certificate programs.
-These programs do not meet necessary requirements established by the U.S. Department of Education for aid eligibility.
+Financial aid is not available to students registered in school certificate programs that do not meet necessary requirements established by the U.S. Department of Education for aid eligibility.

 In addition to Loma Linda University and School of Allied Health Professions admissions requirements, the applicant must also complete the following requirements: